zmalone/chef-web-docs/source/common-use-cases/multi-node-ec2.md

 1. Register for an [Amazon AWS Account](http://aws.amazon.com)
 1. Setup and download your EC2 Key Pair
 1. Create an Access Key and Associated Secret Token on AWS
+1. Allow port 22 access on your EC2 security group

 [WARN] Leaving your EC2 instances running could result in unexpected costs.